venelinpetrov/spring-boot-part-2/Auth.md

     * If route is `.authenticated()` and user is anonymous - rejects with 401
     * If route is `.permitAll()` - allow
     * If route is `.authenticated()` and user from JWT - allow

+### Flow during login

+- We hit the unauthenticated route `POST /login`
+- The controller delegates to `authenticationManager.authenticate(email, password)`
+- `AuthenticationManager` calls `DaoAuthenticationProvider`
+- `DaoAuthenticationProvider` calls `userDetailsService.loadUserByUsername(email)`
+- `UserService` runs `findByEmail(...)` and returns a `UserDetails` object.
+Note: `UserService` implements `UserDetailsService` and overrides `loadUserByUsername`.
+This way we can use email, username, phone, id, etc, whatever unique identifier to find the user.
+- Password check happens via `BCryptPasswordEncoder.matches(...)`